SygyzyH/Accelerated-Machine-Learning/docs/ml_protocol.md

 The same rules for a `Layer` initializer apply.
 And an optimizer is given a `cleanup` function, and is responsible for freeing any resources it uses.

-An `Optimizer` must implement one function:
+An `Optimizer` must implement two function:
 - `optimizer` which will recive the `LearningInstance`, all the `activations` per `Layer` and all the `derivatives` per `Layer`,
 and will update each `Layer` in the `LearningInstance`s `Machine`.

-> TODO: `Optimizer` should also implement a function that is called on each step of the backpropegation, to change the
+- `propagate` will occour in every step of **back** propagation.
+This function is responsible for updateing the rolling weights,
-rolling derivative.
+`upstream_derivative` and transforming it to `downstream_derivative`.

 ## Error
 All `ml.h` functions that can produce errors (enumerated in `MLErr`) will either return them, or allow for a pointer to be passed